Republicans Tear into Gen. Milley for Interviews with Political Book Authors

 Hawley added, “It seems to me that you put a high priority on making sure that you were favorably portrayed by the D.C. press corps.
 You spent a lot of time doing that.
 Fair enough if that’s your priority.
 But at the same time, we had a rapidly deteriorating, frankly disastrous, situation in Afghanistan, which resulted in the death of 13 soldiers, including one from my home state, hundreds of civilians, and hundreds of Americans left behind.”

-“General, I think you should resign.
+He concluded, “General, I think you should resign.
 Secretary Austin, I think you should resign.
 I think this mission was a catastrophe.
 I think there’s no other way to say it, and there has to be accountability.
 I respectfully submit it should begin with you.”

 The next day, members of the House ripped into him.